hamedkalhor76/Django-Shop-App/README.md

 # django-shop-app
-This is a store website programmed using the Django framework.
+This is a store website programmed using the django freamwork and python.

 Some features of this website:
 1. Add product to cart